1-3-5 Rule: Finish Every Task on Your Daily List

 How to adapt the 1-3-5 rule for real-world conditions

 Alex Cavoulacos designed the 1-3-5 rule as a flexible guideline, not a rigid formula [2].
-The principle matters more than the specific numbers.
+The principle matters more than the specific numbers, so adapt the counts to the shape of your day while keeping the tiered structure intact.
+The scenarios below show how the rule bends for four common working patterns.

-For students with assignment-based work, the big task is the assignment requiring sustained writing or problem-solving — drafting a paper section, working through a problem set, or preparing for an exam.
+For students, the big task is the assignment requiring sustained writing or problem-solving, such as drafting a paper section, working through a problem set, or preparing for an exam.
 Medium tasks cover readings and lab reports that need focused attention but not a full session.
 Small tasks handle administrative items: booking office hours, submitting forms, or replying to a professor’s email.
 The 9-task cap prevents the common student trap of treating 30 reading assignments as equivalent to one research paper.

 1-3-5 rule vs other daily planning methods

 The 1-3-5 rule handles mixed workloads with size-based tiers, while the Ivy Lee method uses strict priority order and Eat That Frog focuses on a single hardest task.
-As a daily task planning method, the right choice depends on your work style.
+Compared head to head as daily task planning methods, the right choice depends on your work style.
+The 1-3-5 rule is the most forgiving task prioritization rule of the group because it sorts by size rather than forcing a single sequence.
+The short version below names when each one fits, and the table that follows lays them side by side.

 Ramon’s Take